-- Smoking cessation – work with quit smoking advisors, and lead Elizabeth Pang and get level 1 trained.
-Department provides some training in motivational interviewing techniques
+- Smoking cessation – work with quit smoking advisors and the lead Elizabeth Pang to get level 1 trained.
+Department provides some training in motivational interviewing techniques.

-- Opportunity to attend ILD clinic with Dr Heightman if make particular effort
+- ILD – Opportunity to attend ILD clinic with Dr Heightman if make particular effort.

 Stage of training best suited to this rotation

-- ST4-5 (more senior trainees may find the degree of oversight frustrating)
+- More senior trainees may find the degree of oversight frustrating.

 Recent trainee comments: